Scot Thompson (baseball)

-Vernon Scot Thompson (born December 7, 1955) is a former professional baseball player who played outfielder in the Major Leagues from to for the Chicago Cubs, Montreal Expos, and San Francisco Giants.
+Vernon Scot Thompson (born December 7, 1955) is an American former professional baseball player who played outfield in the Major Leagues from to for the Chicago Cubs, Montreal Expos, and San Francisco Giants.

 He was born in Grove City, Pennsylvania.
+He is the brother-in-law to former Cubs teammate and pitcher Rick Reuschel, who married his sister Barbara on July 12, 1988.